ZHzhang01/Minimax_JMLR/README.md

 The RHC data used by these analyses are frozen and compressed inside the notebooks, so no external data download or project-local data path is required.

-### Reviewer covariate-omission sensitivity analysis
+### Reviewer covariate-omission sensitivity analysis: Tables 15-16

 `Reviewer_X_Omission_Sensitivity.ipynb` removes observed baseline covariates from `X` and treats them as pseudo-unobserved confounders.
 It includes proxy-safe nested omissions, strong-confounder nested omissions, a clinical-severity stress block, diagnostics for covariate balance and overlap, and comparisons with standard unconfoundedness-based baselines.